illinoistech-itm/jhajek/itmt-430/project-tutorials/three-tier-tutorial/Readme.md

 ### Getting Application Code from the Team Repo into VM Instances

-Now that you have your infrastrucutre setup, how will we get code from a private team repo into each of our virtual machine instances?
+Now that you have your infrastructure setup, how will we get code from a private team repo into each of our virtual machine instances?
 We will use the Git clone command as part of a `provisioner` script in the `packer build` phase.
 But we will run into a problem, the team repository is a private repo requiring authentication to clone.
-In this case we will need to provide a private key for GitHub authenticatioin and an ssh `config` file into a deployed instance.
+In this case we will need to provide a private key for GitHub authentication and an ssh `config` file into a deployed instance.
 We can do that via a `file provisioner` in Packer.

 A [file provisioner](https://developer.hashicorp.com/packer/docs/provisioners/file "webpage for packer file provisioner documentation") allows you to securely upload files from your local system to the virtual machine being built.
 This is a simple way to insert a private key and an ssh config file to a virtual machine template.
 Later you can use a [shell provisioner](https://developer.hashicorp.com/packer/docs/provisioners/shell "webpage for shell provisioner documentation") to do the cloning of your private team repo.